 Cayuga Community College recognizes that the educational experience in college should encompass more than classroom instruction.
 To satisfy this need for additional experiences to develop the entire person, Cayuga offers a wide variety of activities and services to complement academic preparation.

-These activities and services are managed through the Faculty-Student Association in conjunction with the Office of Student Development, which is located in the Main Building.
+These activities and services are managed through the Faculty-Student Association in conjunction with the Centers for Student Engagement and Academic Advisement, which is located in the Main Building.
 The following organizations and activities are sponsored by the Faculty-Student Association:

 Student Activities Board (SAB)